brooklynrail/brooklynrail-platform/content/events/2024/02/revisiting-studies-into-darkness-a-conversation-with-amar-kanwar.md

   for a conversation presented in partnership with the Vera List Center for Art and Politics.
 people:
+  - person: rattanamol-singh-johal
-  - person: " rattanamol-singh-johal"
+  - person: vera-list-center-for-art-and-politics
 date: 2024-02-22T11:00:00-0500
 end_date: 2024-02-22T12:30:00-0500
 series: 1008
 collections:
-  - the-new-social-environment
+  - common-ground
 event_organizer:
   - the-brooklyn-rail
 event_producer: